mariusares/RoboFarm/README.md

 The default username is admin password admin

+for those who want more than a test, the PCB Layout is available for printing

 Long story short, few years ago (in 2017 i think), a guy criticised the graphical interface.